hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

 # People List EJS: Code-Along
 The current People List app works for a small number of people, but it becomes increasingly tedious to add more and more.
-It is frustrating, because so much of the HTML is repeated, and all of the data exists in [people.json](people.json).
+It is frustrating, because so much of the HTML is repeated, and all of the data exists in <a href="people.json" target="_blank">people.json</a>.
 If only there were a way to pull the data from the JSON file into the HTML, so the server could dynamically generate each page and update the homepage accordingly... well, there is!

 **EJS** (**E**mbedded **J**ava**S**cript) allows developers to use JavaScript directly in HTML templates, making them much more dynamic.
 The server passes a JavaScript object into the HTML based on the specific request and current data.
 It then renders a specific HTML page to send back up to the client for display!